Skip to main content

 Other non-surgical options include products designed to conceal the appearance of a receding hairline, scalp micro pigmentation, and even wearing a hairpiece that conceals the hair loss underneath.

-However, the ideal resolution for many clients is either a cutting-edge non-surgical therapy to restore the natural follicles that have stopped growing or a minimally invasive hair transplant with permanent results.
+However, the ideal resolution for many patients is either a cutting-edge non-surgical therapy to restore the natural follicles that have stopped growing or a minimally invasive hair transplant with permanent results.